inmos-obvi/inmos-obvi.github.io/content/contact/_index.md

 heroBackground: '/images/SouthAtlantic.A2002157.1055.250m.jpg'
 ---

-Write to us (inmos@ucsb.edu) with your questions, comments, and interests.
+Write to us (inmos@eri.ucsb.edu) with your questions, comments, and interests.

 <!-- next step: make email as url -->